Gasparo Balbi: Itinerary

-His travels began in Cyprus, whence he moved to Aleppo, then to Babylon and Basra, and finally to the Portuguese fort of Hormuz.
+His travels began in Cyprus, from where he moved to Aleppo, then to Babylon and Basra, and on to the Portuguese fort of Hormuz.

-From there, he embarked over water past the Portuguese fort of Dibba (Debe), to the post at Diu, from there to Daman and then to the walled city of Chiauul (Chaul), then Goa, then Cocchi, through Cananor (Cannanore) and Onor.
-He then went to Negapatan (Nagapattinam), then to São Tomé and then to Pegu.
-He then visited Dala, Dogon and the ruins of Sirian (Syriam), Meccao, and Silon.
+From there he embarked over water, past the Portuguese fort of Dibba (Debe) to the post at Diu, from there to Daman, and then to the walled city of Chiauul (Chaul), then Goa, then Cocchi, through Cananor (Cannanore) and Onor.
+He travelled to Negapatan (Nagapattinam), then to São Tomé and then to Pegu.
+He visited Dala, Dogon and the ruins of Sirian (Syriam), Meccao, and Silon.
 He went then to Maraban, Malacca. and from there to Cocchi (Kingdom of Cochin).
 He visited the Portuguese fortress of Colombo in Seilan (Ceylon, now Sri Lanka).
 He returned via Hormuz, Basra, and Babylon.

 Selected observations

-He visited the temple of Alefanta (Elephanta Caves) near what is today Bombay, and attributed its construction to Alexander the Great, in the same way later European visitors to the Taj Mahal in past centuries attributed the structure to European visitors.
+He visited the temple of Alefanta (Elephanta Caves) near what is today Bombay, and attributed its construction to Alexander the Great.
 The ships on which he traveled had to fight off corsairs from the Malabar Coast.

-There is little analysis or confession in the account; the account is often a dry businessman's succinct observations of places and their contents.
-As a merchant at heart discussing the mechanics of trade, he details the various exchange rates for coins in Basra, Goa and Negapatan including silver Serafini (Xerafims), Venetian Liri, and Gold Zecchini.
-He describes how merchants used the abacus for calculations, and their units of measurement.
-In Cocchi, he was able to see the arrival of a merchant ship from China, and was able to discuss the coins used by merchants in Malacca, and the emperor-sponsored preaching of Christianity by the Jesuits in China.
+There is little analysis or confession in the account; it is often a dry businessman's observation of places and their contents.
+As a merchant discussing the mechanics of trade, he detailed the various exchange rates for coins in Basra, Goa and Negapatan, including silver Serafini (Xerafims), Venetian Liri, and Gold Zecchini.
+He described how merchants used the abacus for calculations, and their units of measurement.
+In Cocchi, he was able to see the arrival of a merchant ship from China, and the emperor-sponsored preaching of Christianity by the Jesuits in China.

-Near San Thome and other sites in India, he observed on the rites of suttee.
-In Negapatan he watched the funeral rites for the king, including when women of his harem and some of his subjects willingly threw themselves and died under the wheels of a funeral carriage procession.
-He also had numerous observations on Hindu rites.
-He describes people drowning themselves in the Ganges to gain paradise.
-He claims Brahmin priests in Cochin can exert licentiousness with woman in the province, rich or poor, married or single.
+Near San Thome and other sites in India, he observed the rites of suttee.
+In Negapatan he watched the funeral rites for the king: women of his harem and some of his subjects willingly throwing themselves under the wheels of the funeral carriage procession to sacrifice their lives.
+He made numerous observations on Hindu rites.
+He described people drowning themselves in the Ganges to gain paradise.
+He claimed Brahmin priests in Cochin could exert licentiousness with women in the province, rich or poor, married or single.